Amanda-L/WashU-ML-Project3-KernelSVM-2023/README.md

 6. **Training and Evaluation (main.py):**
    - Run `main.py` to create a classifier and print the training error.
-   - Comment out code related to functions not yet implemented.
    - The default parameters are C=1, kernel type 'rbf', and polynomial degree P=1.
    - Expected training error with default parameters is 0.04.